AtshayaSrinivasan47/USD-JPY-Forex-Trend-Analysis-Q1-2024-Insights-/README.md

 ## *Overview*

-This project delves into the historical exchange rates of the USD/JPY currency pair, providing a comprehensive trend analysis to uncover patterns and insights relevant to Forex traders and analysts.
-Leveraging real-world data, this project combines time-series visualization, volatility measurement, and technical trend evaluation to offer actionable insights.
+Analyze the USD/JPY Forex Historical Exchange Data to uncover trends, assess volatility, and derive actionable insights for Q1 2024 trading decisions.
+Use SQL to perform data extraction, cleaning, and answering specific analytical queries.